s-j/hpstr-jekyll-theme/_posts/2016-01-31-ten-things-i-wish-i-knew-before-starting-on-my-phd.md

    You don't need a brilliant idea nor solve all the problems at once.
 However, you must show that your contributions are new and significant in one way or another, submit before the deadline, cross your fingers and start working on the next thing.

-   Novelty is so important that in fact some researchers I know have spent a lot of time looking for problems with a minimum or no previous work, and then writing a paper focusing on the novelty of the problem instead of the complexity of the solution.
+   Novelty is so important that some of the researchers I know have spent a lot of time looking for problems with a minimum or no previous work, and then writing a paper focusing on the novelty of the problem instead of the complexity of the solution.
 The biggest win of this approach is that in the next few years other researchers will use this work as a seemly naive baseline and therefore generate tons of citations.

 6. **Minimize all programming, back-up daily, and use version control, unit tests, checkstyle/findbugs/etc.**